International-Soil-Radiocarbon-Database/ISRaD/_pages/template_faq.md

    * **_Paper reports only δ<sup>14</sup>C and δ<sup>13</sup>C, what should I fill into the template?_**
   Calculate Δ<sup>14</sup>C using the following formula:
   Δ<sup>14</sup>C = δ<sup>14</sup>C - (2*δ<sup>13</sup>C +50)(1 + δ<sup>14</sup>C / 1000)

+   * **_The radiocarbon age is stated as  “Modern” but no other data is provided.
+What do I do?_**
+  Leave the field blank and add a note that data is available but has to be mined for.
+Do *not* enter a fraction modern value of 1!
+This is misleading during data analysis!

 </p>